 Brooklyn Bridge for the best views of the Manhattan skyline!
 The history of this bridge is just as vast as its span.
 Take a walk over it to the DUMBO neighbourhood of Brooklyn and grab a drink at the new 1 Hotel rooftop bar.

 Air Ancient Spa

-This darkly lit spa limits the amount of guests so you can truly enjoy the peace and quiet while soaking in the various heated pools.
+This darkly lit spa limits the number of guests so you can truly enjoy the peace and quiet while soaking in the various heated pools.
 My favourite is the heated salt-water pool.
 Be sure to book in advance.

 My favourite ramen spot located in Long Island City, Queens.
 Make sure to try the peanut sauce-smothered chicken wings appetizer!